a-kramer/a-kramer/README.md

 <dl>
 <dt>2007–2009</dt>
 <dd>During my studies at Humboldt University, I was a <em>student-assistent</em> at the <a href="https://www.zib.de/">Konrad Zuse Institute</a>, Berlin.
 I worked in the department for <em>high performance computing</em>.
 My tasks included scripting, testing of software, and hardware setups.
-One example is a Gnetoo GNU/Linux machine that converts incoming email to text messages (SMS) to inform staff of error mesages from the compute cluster (while not at their desks).
+One example is a Gentoo GNU/Linux machine that converts incoming email to text messages (SMS) to inform staff of error mesages from the compute cluster (while not at their desks).
 This involved Perl and Bash scripting as well as procmail configuration.
 </dd>